larryhastings/perky/README.md

 * API change: the `Parser` attribute `breadcrumbs` has been renamed to `stack`.
-It was previously undocumented anyway, though has now been documented.
+It was previously undocumented anyway, though as of 0.9.1 it's now documented.
+The previous name `breadcrumbs` has been kept as an alias for now, but will be removed before 1.0.
 * Added the `line_number` and `source` attributes to the `Parser` object, for the convenience of pragma handlers.
 * Refactored `parser_include` slightly.
 No change to